-Two (2) years experience in a private or hospital practice.
+Two (2) years of experience in a private or hospital practice.

-Moderate ability with the English language required, fluency preferred.
+Fluency in English required.
 Fluency in one of the local language(s) may also be required depending on the location.

 Strong communication skills, especially with those of different cultures.

-In addition, all candidates should be familiar with the Statement of Faith, and will be required to agree to perform the duties of the position in support of, and not in opposition to, this aspect of CURE International in order to be considered for this position.
+In addition, all candidates should be familiar with the Statement of Faith, and will be required to agree with the declarations of the Statement of Faith in order to be considered for this position.